yazz/VisualJS/README.md

 ### What Problem Does It Solve?
-When building a webapp to show data on the webpage using most frameworks a developer must:
+When building a webapp to show data on a webpage using most frameworks a developer must:

 - Build the UI components
 - Bind the UI components to a back end using AJAX callbacks